maxchang3/eslint-config/README.md

 ## Convention

-- Base on `@antfu/eslint-config`
+- Based on `@antfu/eslint-config`
-- Auto fix for formatting, enable fomatters by default（HTML, CSS, Markdown）.
+- Auto fix for formatting, enable formatters by default（HTML, CSS, Markdown）.
 - Style principle: Minimal for reading, stable for diff, consistent
     - **4 spaces for indentation (except for JSON)**
     - Sorted imports, dangling commas